 Degenerative Disc Disease (DDD)

-The terms degenerative disc disease (DDD), internal disc disruption syndrome (IDDS), and discogenic low back pain are often used to identify the presentation of low back pain stemming from a degenerated or injured intervertebral disc.
+The terms degenerative disc disease (DDD), internal disc disruption syndrome (IDDS), and discogenic low back pain are often used to describe low back pain stemming from a degenerated or injured intervertebral disc.
 These overlapping terms can be confusing.
-Perhaps the most authentic of the three is discogenic low back pain; basically, low back pain from an unhappy, abnormal lumbar intervertebral disc.
+Perhaps the most straightforward of the three is discogenic low back pain — essentially, low back pain arising from a damaged or abnormal lumbar intervertebral disc.

-The term degenerative disc disease may be inaccurate.
-Degenerative disc disease (DDD) is a common condition in aging adults.
-Our intervertebral discs serve as shock absorbers for the spine, and as we age they gradually dry out, losing strength and resiliency.
-These changes are gradual in most people.
-In fact, most people do not know they have degenerative disc disease.
-Only a portion of the general population actually becomes symptomatic from their degenerated discs.
+The term “degenerative disc disease” may actually be a misnomer — disc degeneration is a natural part of aging, not a true disease.
+Our intervertebral discs act as shock absorbers for the spine.
+As we age, they gradually dry out, losing strength and resiliency.
+These changes are gradual in most people, and in fact, most people are unaware they have DDD at all.

 The most helpful investigation to screen for this condition in an MRI (magnetic resonance imaging) study.
 Common findings consistent with DDD include: